 In a survey completed by Brick by Brick Uganda in 2012 among 139 girls in three Universal Primary Education (UPE) schools in the Rakai District, 78% reported using dirty old clothes or rags during menstruation.
 88% said that they would not purchase Afripads (a locally manufactured hygiene product) at a cost of 12,000 UGX ($3.63 USD), 92% said they would be interested in making their own reusable pads at a cost of 2500 UGX ($0.76 USD).
 34% reported missing days of school due to their menstrual periods at an average of 3.3 days per month.
 23% told us that menses negatively affected their studies.
 We found profound lack of knowledge in basic reproductive health, with 96% of the respondents reporting they were eager to learn more.

 In response to these findings, Brick by Brick Uganda launched the My Pads Program, an 9-week co-educational after school program focusing on reproductive and sexual health, gender equality, and the promotion of healthy life choices.
 This program culminates in the fabrication by the students of a set of four reusable menstrual pads.
 To date this program has been implemented for over 3000 students throughout Uganda.
 In 2015, we expanded this program to include a Training of Trainers component.

-In 2016, we were awarded a US State Department funded DREAMS Program Innovation Challenge Grant to expand the My Pads Program to 16 secondary schools in the Rakai District of Uganda serving 2400 young women.
+In 2016, we were awarded a US State Department funded DREAMS Program Innovation Challenge Grant to expand the My Pads Program to sixteen secondary schools in the Rakai and Kyotera Districts of Uganda serving 2400 young women.
 This program includes the renovation of rain water harvesting systems and changing rooms to ensure access to menstrual hygiene facilities for all of our students.
 In 2017, the My Pads Program reached 1469 adolescent girls and young women with our educational sessions.
 In eleven secondary schools, rainwater harvesting systems were renovated and seven gender sensitive changing rooms were built.